dangrie158/email-categorization-thesis/source/11_chapter_3.md

 ## The Wikipedia Corpus {#sec:wikipedia-corpus}

 The word2vec model presented in [Chapter @sec:word2vec] tries to learn good word representations by leveraging the distributional hypothesis and word co-occurrences.
 Previously unseen words, however, get initialized with a random vector that is then adjusted by the learning algorithm.
 This process yields vectors that are mainly based on their random initial state for words that occur only a few times in the corpus.
 For this reason, gensim's word2vec implementation offers the ```min_count``` parameter with a default value of 5.
-The parameter specifies a lower bound to how often a word needs to be observed in the corpus.
+The parameter specifies a lower bound to how often a word needs to be observed in the corpus before adding it to the vocabulary.
 Words which appear more infrequent are not learned by the model.
 This requirement offers an easy way to make sure, the vectors learned by the model are not mostly based on a random state, but are adjusted by a minimum number of training steps.

 However, due to the relatively low corpus size (13,233,740 words after stopword filtering[^stopword-filtering] with 377,998 unique tokens, only 108,900 of which appear more than 5 times), using this lower bound, the news corpus could only be used to learn vector representations for ~29% of the words that appear in the corpus.
 [Figure @fig:wordfrequencies] shows a histogram of the word frequency of each unique word in the corpus.